HathorNetwork/rfcs/projects/ledger-app/0001-token-admin-methods.md

 ### Mint, Melt, Delegate and Destroy

 Sending a mint, melt, delegate or destroy transactions should use the same protocol as sending normal transactions.
-Mint and Melt involve destroying/creating custom token outputs and since the Ledger app does not have access to the input data it can only see the outputs, which means that a mint operation is a transaction with custom tokens outputs (possibly HTR outputs for change) and authority outputs, same for melt operations.
+Mint and Melt involve destroying/creating custom token outputs and since the Ledger app does not have access to the input data it can only see the outputs, which means that a mint operation is a transaction with custom tokens outputs (possibly HTR outputs for change) and possibly authority outputs, same for melt operations.

 Delegate is simpler since its actually just sending an authority output.